 Just because Companies House doesn’t manage to collect all the late filing penalties it issues, it doesn’t mean it’s a good idea to ignore them.

 It’s also worth noting that many of the unpaid Companies House penalties are likely to have been issued to companies that have since become insolvent.
 If you’re still trading, Companies House is likely to pursue you.
-It also claims to be “deploying new powers to tackle persistent non-compliance”.
+It can also use debt collection agencies and legal action to recover unpaid penalties.

 How to avoid Companies House late filing penalties

 Given the sanctions Companies House can apply, it’s never worth ignoring late filing penalties.
 Most businesses don’t intend to file their annual accounts late, but sometimes other things get in the way.
 Luckily our annual accounts service gives you complete peace of mind.
-We’ll not only made sure your annual accounts are submitted correctly and on time, but we’ll submit your company tax return too!
+We’ll not only make sure your annual accounts are submitted correctly and on time, but we’ll submit your Corporation Tax return too!

 Need further advice on any of the topics being discussed?
 Get in touch and see how we can help.